 My tiny purchases have really added up a lot more than I thought they would.
 After about a month I was able to put around $15 toward investing that I otherwise wouldn’t have.

 If you’re already living paycheck to paycheck, the pennies you put in on each purchase can really weigh down on your financial stress.
 You’d be better off looking for other sources of income.
 When I was in a struggle making under $700/month, survey sites really helped me boost my income by a few hundred a month.

 New Educational Content

-The Acorns App recently updated their app and put in a section to educate investors about how to become a knowledgable investor.
+The Acorns App recently updated their app and put in a section to educate investors about how to become a knowledgeable investor.
 Read topics on diversification, how the economy works, tips for running your finances, how to get out of debt and more.
 I find the Investing Basics section great for beginners.

 Overall, Acorns is very easy to use and is a great way to start off in the investment world.
 If you have any experiences with the Acorns App, let us know about them in the comments below.
 I hope you enjoyed this Acorns App review.
 Thanks for reading and happy frugaling!